Dachshund Standard (Wire-haired)

 Can they live in apartments?

-Yes, they adapt well to apartment living provided they receive adequate daily exercise.
+They adapt well to apartment living provided they receive sufficient daily exercise and mental stimulation.

 View Official FCI Standard